Tootoo denies knowing about alleged 2003 team sexual assault

-Jordin Tootoo is the third member of Canada’s 2003 world junior hockey team to deny any involvement in an alleged group sexual assault.
+TORONTO (AP)Jordin Tootoo and Nathan Paetsch denied any involvement in an alleged group sex assault while with Canada’s 2003 world junior hockey team.

-Tootoo, who was a member of the silver-medal winning team and played in the NHL for several seasons with Nashville, Detroit, New Jersey and Chicago, issued a statement Saturday calling for a full investigation into the “disturbing allegations.”
+Tootoo, who was a member of the silver-medal winning team and played 13 seasons in the NHL with Nashville, Detroit, New Jersey and Chicago, issued a statement Saturday calling for a full investigation into the ”disturbing allegations.”

 ”I don’t recall knowing or hearing about the incident in question during or after the tournament,” Tootoo wrote on Twitter. ”I was shocked when I heard about it in the media and will cooperate fully with any investigation.”